 The basket is designed to fit onto two stairs, on the side of course, and helps contain all that little stuff that needs to get transported between floors.

-The final step in the Mudroom & Entryway Organization Challenge is to begin a new habit to keep this area we've worked so hard to get organized stay that way.
+The final step in the Mudroom & Entryway Organization Challenge is to begin a new habit, so this area we've worked so hard to get organized stays that way.

 Let's face it, we all lead busy and sometimes rushed lives.